ernop/altitude-maps/tech/DOWNLOAD_GUIDE.md

 ## Overview

 The unified downloader (`download_unified.py`) provides **one command** to download and process elevation data for any region worldwide.
-No need to remember which script handles which country—the system routes automatically.
+No need to remember which script handles which country-the system routes automatically.

 ## Quick Start